Tensions high as Catalonia readies for vote

 More than 5.3 million voters are on the electoral roll, according to the Catalan government.
 They will be asked to respond yes or no to the question: "Do you want Catalonia to be an independent state, in the form of a Republic?"

+Reflecting the divergent views in Catalonia, a small anti-independence rally was held Saturday in central Barcelona, with participants waving Spanish flags and chanting, "Catalonia is Spain."
+Pro- and anti-independence protests also unfolded this week in Madrid and other cities.

-The Catalan government has not yet made clear how it will respond if the plebiscite results in a "yes" vote.
-However, Carles Mundo, Catalonia's Minister of Justice, told reporters there was no minimum participation level required for the referendum result to be binding.
+The Catalan government had not yet made clear how it would respond if the plebiscite results in a "yes" vote.
+However, Carles Mundó, Catalonia's minister of justice, told reporters there was no minimum participation level required for the referendum result to be binding.

+The Catalan government appeared to soften its language somewhat in a news conference Saturday, with officials talking of "peaceful resistance" and a peaceful demonstration of people's democratic rights.

-Regardless, Spain's central government insists the referendum is illegal, must not go ahead and that the result will not be recognized.
+Regardless, Spain's central government insisted the referendum is illegal and must not happen, and that the result would not be recognized.

-Tensions have increased as the vote approaches, although the situation has so far remained peaceful even as each side has hardened its position.

-In one development Friday, a Spanish court ordered Google to remove a voting location app from its Play Store, saying it was helping Catalan separatists to organize in advance of the disputed referendum.
+Tensions have risen as the vote approached, with some Catalans complaining that the central government was seeking to suppress their democratic rights.

 'Right to choose'

-Catalans who spoke to CNN in Barcelona stressed that what they wanted was the freedom to exercise their democratic right to hold a vote, whatever the outcome.
+Catalans who spoke to CNN in Barcelona stressed that they want the freedom to exercise their democratic right to hold a vote, whatever the outcome.
 Some had come to the University of Barcelona to pick up ballot papers handed out by student associations, in case police confiscated more election material.

-Raul Robert, 43, an industrial engineer, said: "I don't feel like an independentist nor Catalan for that matter but I think every people must be given the right to choose its own destiny.
+Added Raul Robert, 43, an industrial engineer: "I don't feel like an independentist nor Catalan, for that matter, but I think every people must be given the right to choose its own destiny.
 I think it's a matter of democratic rights."

-Robert added that he would much rather live in a place allows the democratic right to vote than one that doesn't.
+Robert said he'd much rather live in a place allows the democratic right to vote than one that doesn't.

-Catalonia has its own regional government -- or Generalitat -- which already has considerable powers over healthcare, education and tax collection.
+Catalonia has its own regional government, or Generalitat, which already has considerable authority over health care, education and tax collection.

 But Catalan nationalists want more, arguing that they are a separate nation with their own history, culture and language and that they should have increased fiscal independence.
 Many complain that Catalonia ends up subsidizing other parts of Spain.